Overview of Science Forward Exam - January 2019

 State Science Assessment Details - Forward Exam

-The state's new Forward Exam in science will begin in spring of 2019.
-The 4th grade exam will have contexts aligning to the new Wisconsin Standards for Science (WSS) at 4th grade and the NGSS 4th grade standards (pg.
+The state's new Forward Exam in science began in spring of 2019.
+The 4th grade exam has contexts aligning to the new Wisconsin Standards for Science (WSS) at 4th grade and the NGSS 4th grade standards (pg.
 22-26).
-The 8th grade exam will align to the topics of the 6th through 8th grade WSS as well as the NGSS (pg.
+The 8th grade exam aligns to the topics of the 6th through 8th grade WSS as well as the NGSS (pg.
 33-63).
-These contexts will include engineering design standards and engineering and society standards (ETS1 and ETS2), as found in the WSS and NGSS.
-Notably, the tests will focus on content understanding linked to work with science and engineering practices and crosscutting concepts as detailed in the WSS and the NRC Framework for K-12 Science Education.
-New items will be DOK 2 or 3; there will arguably be no DOK 1 items in 2019.
+These contexts include engineering design standards and engineering and society standards (ETS1 and ETS2), as found in the WSS and NGSS.
+Notably, the tests focus on content understanding linked to work with science and engineering practices and crosscutting concepts as detailed in the WSS and the NRC Framework for K-12 Science Education.
+Test items are DOK 2 or 3; there will arguably be no DOK 1 items on these exams.

-In 2019 the Forward Exam data will be reported out on new categories based on the Wisconsin Standards for Science and reflective of the three dimensions detailed in the NRC Framework and NGSS: disciplinary core ideas (content), science and engineering practices (ways of doing science), and crosscutting concepts (ways of thinking).
-These categories will focus on three-dimensional sense-making across the four main disciplines of the WSS:
+The Forward Exam data is reported out on new categories based on the Wisconsin Standards for Science and reflective of the three dimensions detailed in the NRC Framework and NGSS: disciplinary core ideas (content), science and engineering practices (ways of doing science), and crosscutting concepts (ways of thinking).
+These reporting categories will focus on three-dimensional sense-making across the four main disciplines of the WSS:

 - Students can use science and engineering practices, crosscutting concepts, and life science content understanding to make sense of phenomena and solve problems.

 - Students can use science and engineering practices, crosscutting concepts, and physical sciences content understanding to make sense of phenomena and solve problems.

 - Students can use science and engineering practices, crosscutting concepts, and earth and space sciences content understanding to make sense of phenomena and solve problems.